The Costa Calida - Spain's warm coast

 You may suffer from historic overload in Murcia as there seems to be a monumental building on every corner, most are in pristine condition after long and costly restorations.

-With it's deep water port area Cartagena was the home of the Spanish navy for many years, however then they moved out the archaeologists moved in transforming the many historic sites into stunning places to visit.
+With its deepwater port area Cartagena was the home of the Spanish navy for many years, however, as they moved out the archaeologists moved in transforming the many historic sites into stunning places to visit.